tokamak-network/darius-tutorial/standard-bridge-standard-token/README.md

 When distribution is complete, the address of the distributed token is known and entered as `L1_TOKEN_ADDRESS` in the .env environment.

-## Deploying a standard token on L2
+## Deploying a standard token on Darius

 Let's proceed with distributing standard Token to L2 by opening a terminal.